amt8u/hugo-blog/content/posts/creating-a-static-site-with-hugo/index.md

 title: Creating a static site with hugo
 url: creating-a-static-site-with-hugo
 date: 2024-05-17
-summary: Why I chose hugo and what all I did to convert my ghostjs website to a static website
+summary: Why I chose hugo and what all I did to convert my ghostjs website to a static website.
+thumbnail: images/hugo-logo.png
+tags: ['web', 'html']
 ---

 # Why?